sdc/moodle-local_leapwebservices/readme.md

 ## Moodle versions

-This plugin has been written to work with South Devon College's currently-in-production version of Moodle, which at this time is 2.5.
+This plugin has been written to work with South Devon College's currently-in-production version of Moodle, which at this time is 2.7, but has been working in production with 2.6 and 2.5.
 This plugin also works in Moodle 2.4 except the `get_users_by_username` function, which requires a function not found in Moodle 2.4 or earlier.

 Earlier versions (2.0 to 2.3) have not been exhaustively tested with this plugin.

 ## Licence

-Copyright &copy; 2011-2013 South Devon College.
+Copyright &copy; 2011-2014 South Devon College.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.